Learning Color Equivariant Representations: Method

-We use this alternative in our implementation as it is both simple and does not result in pixels falling outside the RBG cube as in~\cite{robertcolor}.
-The lifting layers for the saturation group, and hue-saturation group are constructed analogously. \paragraph{Equivariance of the lifting layer.} We can show that our lifting layer is equivariant to hue shifts.
-We let $f^1(g_{x,j}) = \varphi_h(h_j,f^0)(x)$ as in equation~\ref{eq:lifting} and show that a hue shift of $f^0$ results in a hue shift of $f^1$.
+We use this approach in our implementation as it circumvents the issue of invalid hue rotations, producing a reliably equivariant descriptor.
+The lifting layers for the saturation group, luminance group, hue-saturation group, and hue-luminance group are constructed analogously.

+\textbf{Equivariance of the lifting layer.} We can show that our lifting layer is equivariant to hue shifts.
+We let $f^1(g_{x,j}) = \varphi_h(h_j,f^0)(x)$ as in Equation~\eqref{eq:lifting} and show that a hue shift of $f^0$ results in a hue shift of $f^1$.
 In the first step we use the fact that $\varphi_h$ is a group action (see Appendix~\ref{appendix:hue-group-action}), and in the second step we use commutativity of the hue group: